Even before the Restoration and the return of Charles Stuart, during

 The Royal Academy of Music, founded in 1719 specifically to perform Italian opera, was granted its own patent by King George.31 In contrast to previous patents, this document was also the Academy’s charter.
 It was granted for the period of twenty-one years (the standard period for enterprises at the time), for the whole of England and not to an individual but to a joint-stock company, the original subscribers.
 This was a group of fifty-eight persons including seven dukes, thirteen earls and three viscounts.
 It was decreed that the Lord Chamberlain was to act as governor with a veto, supported by fifteen to twenty directors, to be appointed annually.
 The Academy was also granted the right to set its own prices of admission.

-Fields, a working-class neighbourhood in what is now E1 and was given
+a working-class neighbourhood in what is now E1 and was given a Letter

 To start with, Odell converted an existing workshop into a theatre, which opened on October 31st 1729.